kbose28/FarmSelect/cran-comments.md

 R CMD check results
 -------------------

--There were NO ERRORs, WARNINGs or NOTEs.
+-There were NO ERRORs or WARNINGs.

+-   1 NOTE Possibly mis-spelled words in DESCRIPTION: Gaussianity (5:626) al (5:688) arXiv (5:699) et (5:685)

+These are spelled correctly.

 Downstream dependencies
 -----------------------